-- ABLE to Work Act, enacted into law in 2018, will allow an ABLE account’s designated beneficiary to contribute an additional amount beyond the current limitation on contributions ($15,000 for 2018), up to the lesser of the Federal poverty line for a one-person household (currently $12,140); or the individual’s compensation for the taxable year.
+- ABLE to Work Act Public Law No: 115-97., was passed in 2017, will allow an ABLE account’s designated beneficiary to contribute an additional amount beyond the current limitation on contributions ($15,000 for 2018), up to the lesser of the Federal poverty line for a one-person household (currently $12,880); or the individual’s compensation for the taxable year.

-- ABLE Financial Planning Act, enacted into law in 2018, will allow ABLE beneficiaries to roll over regular 529 accounts to 529A (ABLE) accounts up to the annual maximum contribution.
+- ABLE Financial Planning Act (Public Law No: 115-97., passed in 2017, will allow ABLE beneficiaries to roll over regular 529 accounts to 529A (ABLE) accounts up to the annual maximum contribution.

-- Congenital Heart Futures Reauthorization Act, enacted in 2018, will expand research on treatments for congenital heart defects and encourage lifelong, specialized care for patients.
+- Congenital Heart Futures Reauthorization Act (Public Law No: 115-342), enacted on December 21, 2018, will expand research on treatments for congenital heart defects and encourage lifelong, specialized care for patients.

-- Kevin and Avonte’s Law, enacted into law in 2018, to enhance the safety of individuals with DS who wander.
+- Kevin and Avonte’s Law (Public Law No: 115-141), enacted into law on March 23, 2018, to enhance the safety of individuals with Down syndrome who wander.

 - Congressional directive to the National Council on Disability to serve as an interagency coordinator on ABLE Act implementation launched in 2018.

-- In 2019, the ACE Kids Act was passed to address obstacles to the coordination of care in state-based Medicaid programs for children with complex medical conditions who may seek care across state lines.
+- On April 18, 2019, the Advancing Care for Exceptional (ACE) Kids Act (Public Law No: 116-16) was passed to address obstacles to the coordination of care in state-based Medicaid programs for children with complex medical conditions who may seek care across state lines.

-- In 2020, the Older Americans Act Reauthorization was signed into law and included a provision that would provide care givers and long term care services to those with Alzheimer’s at any age.
+- On March 25, 2020, the Supporting Older Americans Act of 2020 (Public Law No: 116-131) was signed into law and included a provision that would provide care givers and long-term care services to those with Alzheimer’s at any age.